 Your healthcare provider uses

 colposcopy to view the opening to the uterus, called the cervix, and the vagina.
-It uses
+Your

-an instrument with a magnifying lens and a light, called a colposcope.
-It magnifies the
+provider uses an instrument with a magnifying lens and a light, called a colposcope.

-image many times.
-The healthcare provider sees the tissues on the cervix and vaginal
+magnifies the image many times.
+Your healthcare provider sees the tissues on the cervix

-walls more clearly.
-In some cases, your provider will take a small sample of tissue for
+and vaginal walls more clearly.
+In some cases, your provider will take a small sample

 Your provider may do a colposcopy

-if he or she finds problems or abnormal cells during a pelvic exam or Pap test.
-Through
+if they find problems or abnormal cells during a pelvic exam or Pap test.
+You may

-the colposcope, the healthcare provider can see certain changes in cervical and vaginal
+cancer.
+Through the colposcope, the healthcare provider can see certain changes in

-tissues.
-These include abnormal blood vessels, tissue structure, color, and patterns.
+cervical and vaginal tissues.
+These include abnormal blood vessels, tissue structure,

-Your provider may call cells that look abnormal, but are not yet cancerous
+color, and patterns.
+Your provider may call cells that look abnormal, but that are

-“precancerous.”
-These abnormal cells may be the first signs of cancer that develops
+yet cancerous, “precancerous.”
+These abnormal cells may be the first signs of cancer

 If your provider sees abnormal

-tissue during a colposcopy, he or she may take a small sample of tissue for further
+tissue during a colposcopy, they may take a small sample of tissue for further study.

 Your provider may use colposcopy to